 Your agreement to the use of your Personal Information for these purposes is optional.
 If you decide not to subscribe to Law-Now and/or RegZone, we will not send you Law-Now and/or RegZone communications, but your use of our Websites will remain otherwise unaffected.
 You can change your Law-Now/Regzone preferences at any time by logging into your account.

 Law-Now/RegZone opt-out - you are entitled to opt-out from receipt of Law-Now/RegZone communications at any time.
 You can do so by visiting the Manage Your Lawnow or Manage Your Regzone preference management pages and deselecting all email options.
 You can also use the “unsubscribe” option included in all Law-Now/RegZone e-mails.
-Alternatively, you can email the Law-Now/RegZone support team who will process “unsubscribe” requests for you.
+Alternatively, you can email the Law-Now/RegZone support team who will process the “unsubscribe” requests for you.
 When you unsubscribe we will keep a record of this, and once your request has been processed, you will stop receiving Law-Now/RegZone emails.
 You can still use our Websites once you have unsubscribed.